Fall2024CS584/Project1/README.md

 * __What parameters have you exposed to users of your implementation in order to tune performance?
 (Also perhaps provide some basic usage examples.)__

-  Parameters: lambda, alpha, max iteration, learning rate, tolerance In code, the above parameters show: lamb, alp, max_iterate, rate, tol
+  Parameters: lambda, alpha, max iteration, learning rate, tolerance.
+In codes, those parameters are shown in lamb, alp, max_iterate, rate, and tol.

   Users need to set the initial lambda and alpha.
 The default max iteration, learning rate, and tolerance are respectively 1000, 0.01, 0.001